desi0302/northern-hemisphere-photovoltaic-analysis/README.md

 ### Tools & Frameworks

 This project was built using open-source tools including Python, Streamlit, scikit-learn, pandas, matplotlib, seaborn, and plotly.
-Thank you to the open-source community for making these powerful tools freely available.
+Thank you to the open-source community for making these powerful tools freely available.The project benefited from technical consultation with Claude (Anthropic) for code optimization, debugging assistance, and architectural guidance.
+All analytical decisions, modeling strategies, and data science methodologies were independently developed and validated.

 ## Contact